Chemical Sensitivities Trigger Serious Reactions

-Did you know there is a growing number of people who can become ill from simply running an errand in a store, going to work or attending a gathering?
-Simple tasks that most of us take for granted can cause this group to have mild to severe medical reactions.
-Even their own homes and work environments can lash out at them.
+Chemical sensitivities are a growing concern in the work environment, schools and homes today.
+Did you know more than 38.7 million Americans become ill every day from simply running an errand to the store, going to work or attending an activity?
+Simple tasks that most of us take for granted can cause a person in this group to have a mild to severe medical reaction.

 Why is this happening?
-“Approximately 12.6% of the population suffers from multiple chemical sensitivity (MCS), a condition in which they experience reactions from exposure to low concentrations of common chemicals…”(1)
+“Approximately 12.6% of the population suffers from multiple chemical sensitivities (MCS), a condition in which they experience reactions from exposure to low concentrations of common chemicals…”(1)

 MCS (also known as Environmental Illness or Toxic Injury) is “…marked by multiple symptoms in multiple organ systems (usually the neurological, immune, respiratory, skin, ‘GI,’ and/or musculoskeletal) that recur chronic-ally in response to multiple chemical exposures.
 MCS Symptoms commonly include difficulty breathing, sleeping and/or concentrating, memory loss, migraines, nausea, abdominal pain, chronic fatigue, aching joints and muscles, and irritated eyes, nose, ears, throat and/or skin.
 In addition, some with MCS show impaired balance and increased sensitivity not just to odors but also to loud noises, bright lights, touch, extremes of heat and cold, and electromagnetic fields.”(2)